Miller01-hub/Finance-APP/README.md

 # Finance-APP
-A desktop Application to manage finance
+A Web Application to manage finance